20 December 2024

 - COSH!
 Member Publicity

 Our first and perhaps most important tip is: ‘Start one step at a time!’
-You can’t transform into a zero waste warrior overnight!
+You can’t transform into a zero-waste warrior overnight.
 By tackling one theme or place in your home each time, you will make a zero-waste lifestyle more easily achievable.
 For example, focus this month on plastic use in the bathroom, then switch to the kitchen, taking small steps towards a lifestyle with less waste each time.

 Want to discover more natural and low-packaging cosmetics?
 Then read this article!

-The soap and shampoo bars contain only plant-based ingredients such as shea butter, coconut oil and sunflower oil.
+For example, Amsterdam-based brand Nature Bar specialises in manufacturing natural, vegan and plastic-free soap and shampoo bars.
+These soap bars are handmade in their own soap-making facility in Amsterdam, containing only plant-based ingredients such as shea butter, coconut oil and sunflower oil.
 Each bar is enriched with at least one local and circular ingredient, such as organic fruit from local juice bar Juice Brothers or grains from the brewing process of local beer brewery De Prael.

 That you find a lot of plastics in our supermarkets, bathrooms and kitchens is obvious.
 But did you know that plastics are also found in clothing?
-Polyester is widely used in clothing, but you often see other synthetic materials (such as nylon and acrylic) in material compositions.
-When you wash clothes made of these materials, microplastics end up in the water.
-Want to avoid plastics in your clothes?
-Then, be sure to check the clothing labels when you go shopping.
-These tips will help you on your way.
+Polyester is widely used in clothing, but you often see other synthetic materials (such as nylon and acrylic) in material compositions as well.

 Are there many clothes hanging in your closet that you no longer wear?
 Having a tidying session occasionally is fine, but don’t just throw away all the doubtful ones.
 After all, that is anything but sustainable.